viper3400/RegExTractor/doc/conceptwork/RegExTractor.md

 * writes an xml file
 * xml file shall contain information about it's exporter (FindingsXmlFileWriter in this case)
 * xml file shall include a version information

+### IRegExSearchTermProvider
+### FlatFileSearchTermProvider

+* Search terms are provided as regular expression
+* in a simple text file
+* one search term per line